 (b) The assistant director of CIMS for real estate may, without council action, release liens in favor of the city when advised in writing by the city attorney's office that the liens are invalid according to law.

 Sec.
-37-21. - Information Technology Services
+37-21. - Information technology installations on city owned property